DuncanHallum/GDRR_Research_LLMs_ToM/README.md

-# GDRR_Research_LLMs_ToM
+# LLMs and Theory of Mind (ToM) Research Project

-Research project on LLMs and Theory of Mind for the University of Exeter, through the Google DeepMind Research Ready programme.
+Research Project on LLMs and Theory of Mind for the University of Exeter, through the Google DeepMind Research Ready programme.